learn-co-curriculum/dsc-removing-trends/README.md

 <img src="images/new_trendseasonal.png" alt="Drawing" style="width: 800px;"/>

-In the last lab, we noticed that on average, the number of airpassengers was growing over time i.e. increase in trend.
+In the last lab, we noticed that on average, the number of air passengers was growing over time i.e. increase in trend.
 We also noticed that there was some seasonality, reflecting specific times in the year when people travel more.

 The underlying principle is to model or estimate the trend and seasonality in the series and remove those from the series in order to get a stationary series.
 Statistical modeling techniques can then be implemented on these series.
 The final step would be to convert the modeled values into the original scale by applying trend and seasonality constraints back.